Karambit569/Arduino-based-lock-system-using-adafruit-fingerprint-sensor/README.md

 Made only to manage codes, not edit/build/upload.
 Only one file(allfunctions.ino) is uploaded.

 ### This project is made for only test/education purpose.
 Not recommended for actual usage.
-Memory/buffer problem may occur.
+Memory/buffer problem may occur, additional codes for these problems are written below.

 ---